6 Ways to Pursue Leads on Twitter (Hint: You Don’t Have to Be a Marketer)

 Only a fraction of your followers will see a given post and even less of them will engage, so try not to take it personally if you don’t get much response.
 If this activity falls flat for you, refocus on growing your following, go back to one-on-one engagement and try again later.

-Another way to reach a wider audience on Twitter is to participate in live events such as chats or blabs.
-Chats and blabs are group events where people discuss a thematic topic in real-time.
+Another way to reach a wider audience on Twitter is to participate in chats.

-For detailed instructions on how to participate in chats please view my post titled “Everything You Need to Know About Twitter Chats.”
+For detailed instructions on how to find and participate in chats please view my post titled “Everything You Need to Know About Twitter Chats.”

 6. Nurture Promising Connections by Creating and Monitoring Lists